snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 think so.
 It's not about how far you travel.
 Or even how much money you make along the way.
 It's about the Journey itself."

-As much as an eleven-year-old can ponder a deep topic, Nyra did so.
+As much as an eleven-year-old can ponder a deep idea, Nyra did so.
 All the way until they saw a spot in the sky.
 "Is that them?" she asked excitedly.